How Long Does It Take to Learn Python? Hours by Goal

 - Hours needed: 300 to 600, plus portfolio projects

-Goal 4: Become a production Python engineer
+Goal 4: Become a production engineer

 - Hours needed: 1,000+ over multiple years